zephyrproject-rtos/zephyr/boards/intel/rpl/doc/index.rst

 Raptor Lake S and Raptor Lake P processor lines are supported.

 The S-Processor line is a 2-Chip Platform that includes the Processor Die and Platform Controller Hub (PCH-S) Die in the Package.
+There are 2 PCH-s versions supported for S-Processor line 600 series (ADL) and 700 series (RPL).
+Default 600 series revision is selected, to select 700 series revision the board name during build should be ``intel_rpl_s_crb@700``.

 The P-Processor line is a 2-Die Multi Chip Package (MCP) that includes the Processor Die and Platform Controller Hub (PCH-P) Die on the same package as